 I forgot how flawed Nathan was, but I appreciated it.
-He was prejudiced for illogical reasons, not good at being compassionate because he felt awkward comforting people, didn’t want to talk about things, lied to himself about things, and was kind of stubborn, confrontational, and unable to keep his mouth shut when he felt strongly about something.
-But he was also someone who would do anything for his brother, who gave Sasha a chance, and who cared about and wanted happiness for those he considered friends.
+He was prejudiced against fae for illogical reasons, not good at being compassionate because he felt awkward comforting people, didn’t want to talk about things, lied to himself about things, and was kind of stubborn, confrontational, and unable to keep his mouth shut when he felt strongly about something.
+But he was also someone who would do anything for his brother, who gave Sasha a chance despite the fact that he was fae, and who cared about and wanted happiness for those he considered friends.
 He was likeable and a good person but realistic with flaws, insecurities, confusion, and room to grow.
 And he did grow, even just in this first book.

 This was the first book I ever read about incubi, and I think it might still be my favorite portrayal of the creature.
 Their sexy true form.
 How they need to feed from sex but do so (usually) without harming the person they’re with.
 The way they can tap into other people’s sexual connections and feed from that.